 Burundi started on a process of police reform, supported by a well thought-out international assistance SSR program (Ball 2014 Lessons from Burundi's security sector reform process, ISSAT 2014).
-They developed a full analysis of the corruption risks (Transparency International Defence & Security 2014).
-However, the political climate then deteriorated rapidly, with the police as one of the architects of the instability, so the reform efforts came to naught.
+They developed a full analysis of the the political climate then deteriorated rapidly, with the police as one of the architects of the instability, so the reform efforts came to naught.